delta-io/delta-rs/docs/why-use-delta-lake.md

 For data lakes, you need to run file listing operations to get the file paths before you can actually read the data.
 Listing all the files in a data lake can take a long time, especially if there are a lot of files and they are stored in Hive-style partitions.

-Delta Lake store all the file paths in the transaction log.
-So you can quickly get all the paths directly from the log and then run your query.
+Delta Lake stores all the file paths in the transaction log.
+So you can quickly get the file paths directly from the log and then run your query.
 Delta Lake also stores the file-level metadata in the transaction log which is quicker than opening all the files in the data lake and grabbing the metadata from the file footer.

 ## Developer friendly features